 \textit{Experiment 1(h)}: Let $z_{2}$ range in $\{0, 0.1,\ldots, 0.8\}$.
 Generate $\theta$ as $\theta(i)=0.1+z_{2}+0.4(i/n)^{2}$ for $i=1,2,\ldots,n$.

-Numerical results of this two sub-experiments are shown in the panels (g) and (h) of Figure \ref{EX2}, from which we can find that Mixed-SLIM outperforms the other three approaches in this two settings.
+Numerical results of these two sub-experiments are shown in panels (g) and (h) of Figure \ref{EX1}, from which we can find that Mixed-SLIM outperforms the other three approaches in these two settings.